Mvviggi/Bike-Share-case-study/README.md

 #### 3. Process
+- Data combining
-- [Data combining]: (Used PowerQuery to join 2023 months removed columns that will not be needed in the study.
+  1. Used PowerQuery to join 2023 months removed columns that will not be needed in the study. <br>
+  2. Using SQL to combine 2023 database that was saved in quarters.[<ins>Data_combining.sql<ins>](https://github.com/Mvviggi/Bike-Share-case-study/blob/c9f5d591b21cca0ab0665d3d0a07aa930aaabb23/Data_combining.sql)